Ganil151/Devops/3-Advanced/02-Observability/Interview_Questions_and_Quiz.md

 ### Scenario 1: The Silent 500s
 **Problem**: An API was returning 500 errors, but the CPU and Memory were normal.
-**Solution**: Looking at Traces (Jaeger/Honeycomb), the team found that a specific downstream database query was timing out.
+**Solution**: Looking at Traces (Jaeger/Honeycomb or Datadog APM), the team found that a specific downstream database query was timing out.
 Monitoring only metrics would have missed this granular failure.

 ### Scenario 2: Cardinality Explosion
 **Problem**: Prometheus memory usage spiked following a release.
 **Solution**: Using `topk` queries, the team discovered a developer added `user_email` as a label in a custom metric.
 Removing the label and using a log for that data fixed the memory leak.

-### Scenario 3: Log overload in ELK
+### Scenario 3: SaaS Cost Optimization (Datadog)
-**Problem**: Elasticsearch became unreachable during an traffic spike.
+**Problem**: The monthly Datadog bill spiked due to high log volume.
-**Solution**: The team implemented Logstash and a Redis buffer to handle peaks.
-They also configured Index Lifecycle Management (ILM) to automatically move old logs to "cold" storage.
+**Solution**: The team implemented "Inclusion Filters" to only index logs with levels `ERROR` and `WARN`.
+They used CloudWatch for archival logs to reduce Datadog ingestion costs.